Limitation of Characterizing Implicit Regularization by Data-independent Functions

 Note that $\tilde{E}_{n-1}$ is the union of finitely many disjoint compact sets.
 Thus, after doing countably many times, we can obtain a $\sigma_\infty$ defined on a union of disjoint compact sets.
-Thus, by the proof of Theorem \ref{theorem 1 (a) appendix}, we can extend the $\sigma_\infty$ from this union of compact sets to be a $C^k$ function on $\sR$.
+Thus, by our proof \ref{Theorem 1 (a) appendix} in Appendix, we can extend the $\sigma_\infty$ from this union of compact sets to be a $C^k$ function on $\sR$.
 Since $\sigma = \sigma_\infty$ by our recipe, $\sigma \in C^k$.